mbshbn/Lidar-Radar-sensor-fusion-for-pedestrian-prediction-using-EKF/README.md

 The goal is here to locate the pedestrian using the measurements.

 ## 1D
-The vector state is defined as x = [pos, vel]^T, and the measurement data only contains position.
+The vector state is defined as x = [pos, vel]^T which contains position and velocity of a pedestrian, and the measurement data only contains a position for any given time.
 So, matrix `F`, and `H` are defined as follows:
 ```
   F = MatrixXd(2, 2);
   F << 1, 1, 0, 1;